 \subsubsection{\emph{Duration of Service}}

-Interviews with multiple service providers revealed that the average length of stay of youth is around 60 days.
-Yet, as discussed in Section \ref{s:Provider}, the service duration ($d_{y,i}$) that youth $y$ receives greatly depends on the individual youth, organization and service type.
-Thus, we vary the length of stay that youth $y$ receives service $i$ ($d_{y,i}$), which in our base expansion model follows a normal distribution with mean of 60 days and standard deviation of 15 days. \\
+Service provider interviews revealed average lengths of stay for youth of nearly 60 days.
+Yet, as discussed in Section \ref{s:Provider}, the service duration $d_{y,i}$ for youth $y$ depends on the individual youth, organization and service type.
+Thus, we vary service duration $d_{y,i}$ which in our base expansion model follows a normal distribution with mean of 60 days and standard deviation of 15 days.

 Variation in duration $d_{y,i}$ also affects the number of times a youth needs each service ($f_{y,i}$), thereby influencing the cost-minimizing capacity expansion.
-As seen in Figure \ref{fig:duration}, decreasing the average length of stay by 20\% for 500 youth almost completely eliminates the need for the overflow shelter.
-However, reduced length of stays at a shelter might disrupt the rehabilitation process and increase future vulnerability and recidivism for those at risk of trafficking.
-On the other hand, a 20\% increase in the duration results in 77 youth that are unable to access an existing bed, which also raises their vulnerability to trafficking. \\ A shorter service duration results in reduced overflow costs, slightly lower referral costs, and less capacity expansion as revealed in Table \ref{tab:duration_overflow}.
-There is a tradeoff when considering voluntarily reducing the service duration for youth; while this may alleviate some current capacity limitations and temporarily improve access to housing and support services, it will likely disrupt the much needed efforts for youth to be able to successfully exit trafficking and exploitative experiences.
-Capacity expansion plans should consider the average service duration of youth in each organization, and should provide for the possibility of extending the stay of youth until a safe and stable living arrangement is identified.
+As seen in Figure \ref{fig:duration}, decreasing the average length of stay by 20\% for 500 youth eliminates 40\% (from 80.4 to 48) of the need for the overflow shelter.
+However, reduced length of stays at a shelter is likely to disrupt the rehabilitation process and increase future vulnerability and recidivism for those at risk of trafficking.
+On the other hand, in Table \ref{tab:duration_overflow} it is shown that a 20\% increase in the duration results in 117 youth on average across 10 runs, being unable to access an existing bed, raising their vulnerability to trafficking.

+A shorter service duration results in reduced overflow costs, slightly lower referral costs, and less capacity expansion as revealed in Table \ref{tab:duration_overflow}.
+There is a trade-off when considering reducing the service duration for youth; while this may alleviate some current capacity limitations and temporarily improve access to housing and support services, it will likely disrupt the much needed efforts for youth to be able to successfully exit trafficking and exploitative experiences.
+Capacity expansion plans should consider the average service duration of youth, and should provide for the possibility of extending the stay of youth until a safe and stable living arrangement is identified.